 What do you most love about surfing?

-The sea, and just being in the water, were the biggest draw for me.
+The sea, and just being in the water, was the biggest draw for me.
 I love the movement of the water, and that liquid environment that feels so impressive, alluring and changeable.
 Surfing allows you to make the sea safe; by getting into surfing, you start to develop a comfort within what is a potentially dangerous environment.
-That appealed to me when I small, and gradually the sea became somewhere I felt comfortable.
+That appealed to me when I was small, and gradually the sea became somewhere I felt comfortable.

 How did you start?

 I grew up in Cornwall and my dad, who was a surfer, taught me.
 I started at five, and by the time I was nine it was a big part of my life.
 He built up my confidence slowly, starting in gentle conditions with waist-high waves, and then encouraging me to challenge myself and develop bit by bit.
 Once I had gained my confidence, I could begin to enjoy myself in slightly wilder settings.

 I think this is a really good approach.
 Wave pools can help with it because they're a controlled and safe environment where you can progress at your own pace, in small stages.

 My dad, and a Californian surfer called Joel Tudor.
 He was a young longboard surfer at the forefront of the longboard revival of the late-1980s and early-1990s.
 He came to surf in Newquay in Cornwall in the early 90s, and my dad and I went to see him.
 It was a huge boost to see how it was done, and I went home inspired to try all the moves I'd seen him do.

 What are the biggest barriers to progressing as a surfer?